bitherder/qmk_firmware/keyboards/planck/keymaps/bitherder/a.typ

 T:
  :			  (g b d f v m ')
  :
- :In this lesson you learn six new letters (G, B, D, F, V, M) and the single :quote. (').
-Be sure that the N-finger does not linger on the G-key or the
- :S-finger on the G-key.
-Also be sure to use your fingers as follows:
+ :In this lesson you learn six new letters (G, B, D, F, V, M) and the :single quote. (').
+Be sure that the N-finger does not linger on the :G-key or the S-finger on the G-key.
+Also be sure to use your fingers
+ :as follows:
  :
- : 'n' for (') and 'b', 's' for 'g', 'f' and 'v', finally use 't' for 'd' and 'm'
+ : 'n' for (') and 'b', 's' for 'g', 'f' and 'v',
+ : finally use 't' for 'd' and 'm'

 I:(1) Rhythm Drill
 *:_A_R_L13